IN THIS CHAPTER

 Bennett also has the highest total sales, which is consistent with having the highest average sales.

-clause, suppose the sales manager considers Bennett to be in a class by himself.
+You can analyze the grouped data further by using the HAVING clause.
+The HAVING clause is a filter that acts like a WHERE clause, but on groups of rows rather than on individual rows.
+To illustrate the function of the HAVING clause, suppose the sales manager considers Bennett to be in a class by himself.
 His performance distorts the overall data for the other salespeople.
 (Aha — a curve-wrecker.)
-You can exclude Bennett’s sales from the grouped data by using a HAVING
+You can exclude Bennett’s sales from the grouped data by using a HAVING clause as follows:

 SELECT Salesperson, SUM(TotalSale)